 In fact, the old “Reduce, Reuse, Recycle” mantra is a great reminder when it comes to gift wrapping.

-Reduce the Number of Gifts
+1. Reduce the Number of Gifts

-An incredibly simple way to reduce the amount of waste each year is to reduce the number of gifts given and focus on a couple high-quality gifts rather than many gifts for each person.
+An incredibly simple way to reduce the amount of waste each year is to reduce the number of gifts given and focus on a couple high quality gifts rather than many gifts for each person.

-As I explained in a previous post:
+As I explained in a previous post, our kids typically get:

-- The “Want”: One Material Gift– despite my preference for experiences, we do get one gift for each child that is strictly something they want.
-Often these end up being experience gifts as well like craft supplies or a sewing machine or the gorilla gym that has been a favorite in our house for years.
-Sometimes they are also educational gifts like a Roominate set, a Perplexus puzzle or bulk legos.
+- The “Want”: One Material Gift– Despite my preference for experiences, we do get one gift for each child that is strictly something they want.
+Often these end up being experience gifts as well like craft supplies or a sewing machine or the Gorilla Gym that has been a favorite in our house for years.
+Sometimes they are also educational gifts like a Roominate set, a Perplexus puzzle or bulk Legos.

-- The “Need”: Experience Gifts– Each child gets at least one experience gift per year, and often we get them several more experience based gifts as well.
+- The “Need”: Experience Gifts– Each child gets at least one experience gift per year, and often we get them several more experience-based gifts as well.
 Since family experiences are so important for us, we consider these gifts a need so we prioritize and budget for them.

-- The “Wear”: Clothes– I’ve been working on creating capsule wardrobes for my kids (post on that coming soon) and for holidays they often get one clothing item they need like a new coat or hiking boots.
-This may also be something fun, like dress up clothes, if they don’t need any new clothing.
+- The “Wear”: Clothes– I’ve created capsule wardrobes for my kids so Christmas is the perfect opportunity to go beyond the basics and add something fun to their closet.
+For holidays they often get one clothing item they need like a new coat or hiking boots.
+This may also be something fun, like dress-up clothes, if they don’t need any new clothing.

-- The “Read”: Memory Books– We try to take the kids to the library often since they get to choose so many new books without them taking up room on the shelves, so our kids get a different kind of book as a gift.
-Each year, I keep a folder on my computer for each child and throughout the year add pictures from field trips, birthdays, daily hikes, camping trips and other fun memories.
+- The “Read”: Memory Books– Each year, I keep a folder on my computer for each child and throughout the year add pictures from field trips, birthdays, daily hikes, camping trips, and other fun memories.
 At the end of the year, I compile each child’s photos into a hardcover book that I print through a photo service (like Shutterfly).
-This is my favorite gift to give them each year since it helps them relive and remember everything we did as a family that year, and it is a gift that they can take and show their own families one day.
+This is my favorite gift to give them each year since it helps them re-live and remember everything we did as a family that year.
 These books end up being the favorite gift every year (and bonus, the photo service saves them so I can reprint if one ever gets ruined!).

-Reusable Gift Wrap Ideas
+2. Switch to Reusable Gift Wrap